 Our work is most inspired by the idea of place, and our emotional responses to both home and travel.
 We take pride in our methods of using modern technologies to enhance our traditional skills.
 We value quality, heritage, history, and longevity; working to decrease the disposable and give story to the ordinary.
 We strive to make pieces that are durable to use, beautiful to look at, and satisfying to hold.

 Sarah Heck (Founder) was born in Arizona and raised in the suburbs of Chicago.
 An interest in leatherwork began at her childhood summer camp, and reignited for a Period Styles project while she was completing her BFA in Theater Design and Technology at the University of Evansville.
 After taking a workshop in Coptic Bookbinding, she began developing product that combined leather carving and tooling, and hand stitching with sinew.

-Sarah is working to visit every National Park in the US, and can never get enough of the West.
+Sarah is working to visit every National Park in the US, and is always looking West.